Profile for OKLAHOMA feat. neckerchief in Cville, July 2017 - Cville Weekly

-Great review for KEPT in Norfolk VA, May 2017 - The Virginian Pilot
+Great review of KEPT in Norfolk VA, May 2017 - The Virginian Pilot

 Review of A MOUTH IS NOT FOR TALKING: La Voix Humaine at National Sawdust, March 2017 - Entertainment Hour